danallison/collectiveprovidence.church/index.md

 Members of the Church of Collective Providence are united by one thing: our commitment to reciprocity.

-All that is required to become a member is to **write down on a piece of paper your heartfelt commitment to practicing reciprocity in your life to the best of your ability**.
+All that is required to become a member is to **write down on a piece of paper your heartfelt commitment to practicing reciprocity in your life to the best of your ability for the benefit of all**.
 That's it.
 Once you have written down your commitment, you are now a member of the church.